jjoonathan/F3560R-YIG-Filter/README.md

 ## Passband Response

 This module's "deliverable" is a current-controlled bandpass characteristic.
 Put in a current I, get a bandpass centered at frequency f.
 Up to 50GHz, I can characterize this with my repaired 8510C network analyzer.
-Results here: https://jjoonathan.github.io/sweep1.html
+Results:

 <a href="https://jjoonathan.github.io/sweep1.html">
 <img src="F3560R S21 49G.png" width="800"/>